 Federal student aid is financial help for eligible students to pay for educational expenses at an eligible postsecondary school.
 Federal grants do not have to be paid back to the U.S. Department of Education as long as the student does not withdraw from college.
-GCC participates in the following three Federal grant programs.
+GCC participates in the following two Federal grant programs..

 Federal Pell Grant